db-schema/core/README.md

 end
 ```

+**Important: you can't rename a table or a column just by changing it's name - this will result in a column with the old name being deleted and a new column added, all data in that table or column will be lost.**

 ##### Indexes

 Indexes are created using the `#index` method: you pass it the field name you want to index: